Biextensions, bimonoidal functors, multilinear functor calculus, and categorical rings: Symmetry properties of biextensions

 For the compatibility condition between the two multiplications we must write diagram~\eqref{eq:5} for $\gamma^1\mu^1$ and $\gamma^2\mu^2$.
 To simplify notations and readability, let us suppress the symbol $\wedge^G$ and the associativity morphisms.
 Set:\ $a=E_{h,k}$, $x=F_{h,k}$,\ $y=E_{h',k}$, $z=F_{h',k}$,\ $u=E_{h,k'}$, $v=F_{h,k'}$,\ $w=E_{h',k'}$, $b=F_{h',k'}$.
 Also, let us use parentheses to denote the various codomains of $\gamma$, $\mu$, namely $(ay)=E_{hh',k}$, $(xz)=F_{hh',k}$, etc. Consider the following diagram: \begin{small}

 \end{small} The outer pentagon corresponds to the sought-after compatibility for the partial multiplications of $E\wedge^GF$, whereas the little inner one is obtained by juxtaposing the compatibility conditions for $E$ and $F$.
 Thus the inner pentagon commutes.
 The triangles commute by definition, since they just hold the definitions of $\gamma^1\mu^1$ and $\gamma^2\mu^2$.
 The quadrangles are commutative by inspection.
 This leaves the big hexagon in the middle.
-The position of the external variables is unchanged throughout, hence it reduces to the commutativity of the diagram in Lemma~\ref{lem:11}.
+The position of the external variables is unchanged throughout, hence the analysis of the diagram reduces to the one in Lemma~\ref{lem:11}.
 This proves the proposition. \end{proof}

 Once the coefficient crossed module carries a symmetric braiding, we are provided with a product of biextensions.
 An easy argument, based on the definition of the partial multiplication laws in the proof of Proposition~\ref{prop:4} and Lemma~\ref{lem:10}, or alternatively \cite[\S 8.2]{ButterfliesII}, shows that the braiding provides a morphism